purescript/purescript/prelude/README.md

 readSTRef :: forall a h r.
 STRef h a -> Eff (st :: ST h | r) a
 ```

+Read the current value of a mutable reference.

 #### `modifySTRef`